Fact Sheet 10:

 - Must I give my Social Security number to private businesses?

-- Should I disclose my Social Security number over the Internet?
+- Should I disclose my Social Security number online?

-- Why do financial transactions require my Social Security number?
+- Financial transactions require my Social Security number?

 - Can a state use my Social Security number as my drivers’ license number?